ericlin1231/ubuntu-config/README.md

 ## Install Necessary Packages

 Run the `setting.sh` which will install the necessary tools by `apt`, need `sudo` permission.
-while my working folder named `workspace`, you should modify the script so the configuration can work well.
+While my working folder named `workspace`, you should modify the script so the configuration can work well.

 ```shell
 $ ./setting.sh